 To track your basal body temperature, use a special basal body temperature thermometer first thing every morning before getting out of bed.
-Log your results either on paper, or in an app on your phone.
+Log your results either on paper, a spreadsheet, or in an app on your phone.

 The most accurate way to track ovulation is with your doctor.
 The most accurate at-home method is to use a fertility monitor in combination with basal body temperature testing.
 Some fertility monitors inherently test your BBT and do not require that extra step.

 Katy Huie Harrison, PhD, is an author, mom, recurrent miscarriage survivor, & owner of Undefining Motherhood.
-She lives in Atlanta with her husband (affectionately known on the internet as “Husband,”) son (Jack), and dog (Charlotte).
+She lives in Atlanta with her husband and 2 children (Jack & Branham).
 She believes our society puts too many expectations on women that make womanhood and motherhood restrictive.
 Her goal is to shift the paradigm about what it means to be a woman and mother, giving all women a greater sense of agency over their own lives.
-You can find Katy and her work featured in places like CNN’s Headline News, Romper, Scary Mommy, Demeter Press’s Motherhood and Social Exclusion, & more.
+You can find Katy and her work featured in places like CNN’s Headline News, Romper, Scary Mommy, Love What Matters & more.